iPlantCollaborativeOpenSource/irods4-upgrade-env/README.md

 # irods4-upgrade-env

-This is a collection of docker containers that mimic The iPlant Collaborative's production iRODS grid.
-It is intended to be the grid used to test The iPlant Colalborative's process for upgrading production grid to iRODS 4.
+This is a collection of docker containers that mimic CyVerse's production iRODS grid.
+It is intended to be the grid used to test CyVerse's process for upgrading production grid to iRODS 4.

-## iPlant Collaborative's current production deployment of iRODS
+## CyVerse's current production deployment of iRODS

-The iPlant Collaborative's production iRODS grid uses a patched version of iRODS 3.3.1.
+CyVerse's production iRODS grid uses a patched version of iRODS 3.3.1.
 It consists of an IES that isn't also a resource server.
 The ICAT database is hosted on a dedicated postgres DBMS running on a separate server.
 There are currently 19 resource servers, spread across 5 institutions.

-The iPlant Collaborative's production iRODS zone, `iplant`, consists of 20 resources and 3 resource groups.
+CyVerse's production iRODS zone, `iplant`, consists of 20 resources and 3 resource groups.
 The default resource group, `iplantRG`, acts as the default resource.
 It consists of a pool of resources randomly chosen for new data.
-Currently, the pool consists of the resources `lucyRes` and `pennyRes`.
+Currently, the pool consists of the resources `lucyRes`and `pennyRes`.
 The `aegisRG` group contains remote replicas of data written to `/iplant/home/shared/aegis` collection.
 It consists of the resources `aegisASU1Res` and `aegisNAU1Res`.
 A resource is chosen randomly for new data.
 The `iclimateRG` resource group contains only the `aegisUA1Res` resource.

 There is a largely, one-to-one mapping between resource servers and resources with one exception.
 The server `shelby` hosts both the `apolloResc` and `shelbyRes` resources.
 We planned to move the